 Settings.embed_model = embedding_model

-Upnext, we write a simple sidebar to choose which table we want to choose to chat with.
-And this where, we will require our helper function: get_all_tables_from_db.
+Next, we write a simple sidebar to choose which table to chat with.
+This is where we will require our helper function: get_all_tables_from_db.

 Python